mwpennell/arbutus/README.md

 [![Build Status](https://travis-ci.org/mwpennell/arbutus.png?branch=master)](https://travis-ci.org/mwpennell/arbutus)

 This package was developed to assess the adequacy of continuous trait models.
 The package includes functions to parse the output of various model-fitting functions in R, rescale phylogenies according to fitted parameters, simulate datasets, calculate summary statistics and plot results.
-The methods is described in a forthcoming paper: "Model adequacy and the macroevolution of angiosperm functional traits"
+The methods is described in a forthcoming paper: "Model adequacy and the macroevolution of angiosperm functional traits" [(preprint here)](http://biorxiv.org/content/early/2014/04/07/004002).

 ## Installation